Abbi Jacobson

-Abbi Jacobson is an American comedian, writer, actress, illustrator and producer.
+Abbi Jacobson (born 1984) is an American comedian, actress, writer, producer, and illustrator.
 She co-created and co-starred in the Comedy Central series Broad City (2014–2019) with Ilana Glazer, based on the web series of the same name.
-Her other roles include voicing Katie Mitchell in The Mitchells vs. the Machines (2021), Nya in The Lego Ninjago Movie (2017), and Princess Bean in the series Disenchantment (2018–present), in addition to appearing in the live-action films Person to Person (2017) and 6 Balloons (2018).
+Jacobson founded production company Tender Pictures in 2020, and co-founded fellowship program Prelude alongside Mieka Tennant.
+She has published two colouring books of her own illustrations, and published a book of personal essays, I Might Regret This: Essays, Drawings, Vulnerabilities and Other Stuff (2018).
+Her other roles include voicing Katie Mitchell in The Mitchells vs. the Machines (2021), Nya in The Lego Ninjago Movie (2017), and Princess Bean in the series Disenchantment (2018–2023), in addition to appearing in the live-action films Person to Person (2017) and 6 Balloons (2018).
 She is a writer and co-creator of the Amazon Prime series A League of Their Own (2022), in which she also stars as Carson Shaw, a baseball player in the All-American Girls Professional Baseball League.

 Early life

-Abbi Jacobson is the daughter of Susan Komm, an artist, and Alan Jacobson, a graphic designer.
-She is Jewish.
+Abbi Jacobson was born in 1984 in Wayne, Pennsylvania.
+She is the daughter of Susan Komm, an artist, and Alan Jacobson, a graphic designer.
+She is Jewish, attended Hebrew school and had a Bat Mitzvah.
 She was raised in Wayne, Pennsylvania, where she attended Valley Forge Middle School and Conestoga High School.
+She also participated in Birthright Israel, a free ten-day trip to Israel for young Jewish adults between the ages of 18 and 26.

 She studied fine arts and video production at the Maryland Institute College of Art (MICA), graduating in 2006 with a B.F.A. in General Fine Arts.
 While at MICA, she studied stand-up comedy for one year with poet Jeremy Sigler, having transferred for a term to study acting at Emerson College.

 Jacobson moved to New York City after graduating from MICA.
 She began taking classes with the Atlantic Theater Company and the Upright Citizens Brigade Theatre, where she met Ilana Glazer.